Remodel Cost Estimator

 Have you considered an electric fireplace for your home? if so, try our guide on reasons to buy an electric fireplace for your home

 Note down the accurate dimensions of your fireplace opening.
 Measure your hearth, both flush with the firebox and above the firebox.
-These measurements will help you determine if you need a stock or custom-made door.
+These measurements will help you determine if you need a stock or custom door.
 A stock door is usually an overlap fit, while a custom-made door fits inside the fireplace opening.

 Generally, a stock door is designed to fit fireplace openings that are perfectly square.
 The reason a correct measurement is important is, ill-fitting doors can decrease the efficiency of your fireplace and may even pose a fire hazard.
 If you need doors that add to the performance and safety quotient of your fireplace, do not underestimate this aspect.

-Glass doors are extremely energy efficient.
+Fireplace glass doors are extremely energy efficient.
 They amplify the heat by blocking heated and cooled air from escaping.
 Hence, reduce energy costs.
 Though doors can be left open for medium wood fires, they should be closed for a dying one.
 The debris doesn’t spill onto the living room floor or singe clothing and furnishings.
 They also help prevent household fires, keep kids and pets away, and add style to your room decor.

 The most common fireplace doors use quarter-inch tempered glass.
 This glass is heated in a furnace and then quickly cooled in such a way that it increases its strength and tolerance to high temperatures.
 The other option is to go for ceramic glass, with higher thermal shock rating, for a much hotter fire when the doors are closed.
 Make a choice depending on your requirements.

-There are two basic kinds of fireplace doors: cabinet and bi-fold.
+There are two basic kinds of fireplace doors: cabinet styling and bi-fold styling.
 While cabinet doors swing open 180 degrees, bi-fold doors open very much like a closet.
 As the name suggests, a bi-fold has two panels per unit that fold into each other on opening.
 They are great if you need a wider (read romantic) view of the fire for your living room.
 The third, less common, option is to have a free-standing screen that works very much like a door.

 Once you’ve zeroed in on the type of door, the look and finish can be decided upon.
 Peruse the market for all varieties of cabinet and bi-fold and decide which one is more suitable for your living room.